ludwig-ai/ludwig/CONTRIBUTING.md

-It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say “thank you”.
+It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has helped you, or simply star the repo to say "thank you".

 Check out the official [ludwig docs](https://ludwig-ai.github.io/ludwig-docs/) to get oriented around the codebase, and join the community!

 ## Open Issues

-There is a list of open Issues at: <https://github.com/ludwig-ai/ludwig/issues>
+Issues are listed at: <https://github.com/ludwig-ai/ludwig/issues>

-If you would like to work on any of the open Issues:

-Make sure it is not already assigned to someone else.
-You have the assignee (if any) on the top of the right column of the Issue page.
+If you would like to work on any of them, make sure it is not already assigned to someone else.

 You can self-assign it by commenting on the Issue page with one of the keywords: `#take` or `#self-assign`.